ComplicationsBy Mayo Clinic Staff

-In rare cases, hepatitis A can cause acute liver failure, which is a loss of liver function that occurs suddenly.
-People with the highest risk of this complication include those with chronic liver diseases and older adults.
+In rare cases, hepatitis A can cause loss of liver function that occurs suddenly, especially in older adults or people with chronic liver diseases.
 Acute liver failure requires hospitalization for monitoring and treatment.
-In some cases, people with acute liver failure may require a liver transplant.
+Some people with acute liver failure may require a liver transplant.

 Sept.
 09, 2014

 - Cheney CP.
 Overview of hepatitis A virus infection in adults. http://www.uptodate.com/home.
 Accessed July15, 2014.

 - Hepatitis A FAQs for the public.
 Centers for Disease Control and Prevention. http://www.cdc.gov/hepatitis/A/aFAQ.htm.
 Accessed July 15, 2014.

 - Hepatitis A. World Health Organization. http://www.who.int/mediacentre/factsheets/fs328/en/#.
 Accessed July 15, 2014.